 - Take a walk to enjoy the stunning buildings and the unique peat meadow landscape during different times of the day to see how the light/angle changes.

 - Natural light is by far the most important element of good photography.
-I like to take my pictures early morning when light is more diffused and can help me to create magic atmosphere in the picture.
+I like to take my pictures early morning when the light is more diffused and can help me to create a magic atmosphere in the picture.

 - Another great time for shooting is the “golden hour”, that is to say the hour after sunrise.
 This is when the sun provides enough natural soft light, which creates beautiful tones and colours.

-- If you don’t want people in your shot then early morning is better and the streets are cleaner too.
+- If you don’t want people in your shot then the early morning is better and the streets are cleaner too.

 - Patterns, texture and reflections are very important.
 Contrasting colours, architecture and texture work well together.
 Light reflections in the building or even water feature can add a twist to the image.

 - And here is another important advice!
 Remember that you don’t just take beautiful images, you have to create them.

 All pictures were taken with Nikon CoolPix A camera and edited with Snapseed App.”